NASPA Word List: Current edition

 North American tournament Scrabble currently uses the sixth edition of NWL, officially called NWL2023.
 The NASPA Games Dictionary Committee created this version in mid-2023 and it took effect on February 29, 2024; it is the third version published autonomously by NASPA rather than by Merriam-Webster under its copyright.

 NWL2023 contains every word in the seventh edition of the Official Scrabble Players Dictionary as well as words considered unsuitable for that book (offensive words and trademarks).
 It also contains words of nine or more letters, unlike the OSPD.
-It differs from its predecessor, NWL2020, in the introduction of over 4,500 words, including additions to OSPD7, and 11–15 letter words from COD2.
+It differs from its predecessor, NWL2020, in the introduction of over 4,500 words, including additions to OSPD7, and 11– to 15-letter words from the Canadian Oxford Dictionary 2nd edition (COD2).

 Past editions

-The decision to bowdlerize the OSPD's third edition by removing a large number of possibly offensive words necessitated a separate, unabridged word list for tournament use.
+The decision to bowdlerize the OSPDs third edition by removing a large number of possibly offensive words necessitated a separate, unabridged word list for tournament use.
 The first edition of OWL was created by the NSA Dictionary Committee, chaired by John Chew, and took effect on March 2, 1998.
 To avoid controversy, it was available for sale only to NSA members, and unlike the OSPD, did not include definitions.
-To provide additional value for tournament players, the OWL includes words whose base or inflected forms have up to nine letters, rather than the OSPD's eight.
+To provide additional value for tournament players, the OWL includes words whose base or inflected forms have up to nine letters, rather than the OSPDs eight.

 OSPD3 was created from OSPD2 by adding all appropriate words that had been added to Merriam-Webster's Collegiate Dictionary (MWCD) in the interim; OWL was then formed by restoring the possibly offensive words removed from OSPD3 and adding nine-letter words from MWCD.